awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/deploy_app_codedeploy.md

 1. Next, push the application to the CodeDeploy S3 bucket (which you initially loaded on the $code_deploy_bucket environment variable):

 	```
-	aws deploy push --application-name koelApp --s3-location s3://$code_deploy_bucket/koelApp.zip --no-ignore-hidden-files
+	aws deploy push --application-name koelApp --s3-location s3://$codeDeployBucket/koelApp.zip --no-ignore-hidden-files
 	```
 {{% notice note %}}
 You will get output similiar to the following.
 This is normal and correct:
 *To deploy with this revision, run: aws deploy create-deployment --application-name koelApp --s3-location bucket=runningamazonec2workloadsatscale-codedeploybucket-11wv3ggxcni40,key=koelApp.zip,bundleType=zip,eTag=870b90e201bdca3a06d1b2c6cfcaab11-2 --deployment-group-name <deployment-group-name> --deployment-config-name <deployment-config-name> --description <description>*
 {{% /notice %}}

-1. Find the value of **codeDeployBucket** in the CloudFormation stack outputs (or run $ echo $code_deploy_bucket).
+1. Find the value of **codeDeployBucket** in the CloudFormation stack outputs (or run $ echo $codeDeployBucket).
 This is the bucket you're using for your code deployments.
 Browse to the [S3 console](https://s3.console.aws.amazon.com/s3/home) and click on the bucket.
 You should see your application deployment bundle inside the bucket.

 1. Edit **deployment-group.json** and replace the value of **%codeDeployServiceRole%** from the CloudFormation stack outputs with the below command, and then create the deployment group:

 	```
 	cd ..

-	sed -i.bak -e "s#%codeDeployServiceRole%#$code_deploy_service_role#g" deployment-group.json
+	sed -i.bak -e "s#%codeDeployServiceRole%#$codeDeployServiceRole#g" deployment-group.json

 	aws deploy create-deployment-group --cli-input-json file://deployment-group.json
 	```